-PacketCable does not define specific functional requirements that Border Elements must support.
-Instead, it is left to each operator to determine the need for and requirements on a Border Element.
+In general, PacketCable does not define specific functional requirements that the Border Control Functions must support.
+Instead, it is left to each operator to determine the need for and requirements supported by the Border Control Functions.

 6.7.2 Breakout Gateway Control Function (BGCF)